slopezpereyra/slopezpereyra.github.io/_posts/2024-07-08-RanGraphGen.md

 $\therefore$ The algorithm is $O(n^2) + O(n^2 - m)O(n^2) = O(n^4 - n^2m)$.

-It should be noted that in practice the algorithm will perform much better than this.
-For starters, BFS is not done over the whole graph, but should stop whenever $w$ is find starting from $v$.
-This still is asymptotically $O(|E|)$, but in practice much less.
-Secondly, BFS is ran on increasingly sparser graphs.
+In practice the algorithm will perform better than this.
+BFS is stops whenever
-Thus, though its asymptotic complexity is given by the number of edges in the initial $K_n$, it will become less complex per each iteration which removes an edge.
+$w$ is find starting from $v$.
+This still is asymptotically $O(|E|)$, but in practice the bound will seldom be reached.
+Furthermore, BFS is ran on increasingly sparser graphs.
+Its asymptotic complexity is given by the number of edges in the initial $K_n$, but it decreases with each edge-removing iteration.

-To compare our algorithms, I used the bottom-up approach to build from a spanning tree of 100 vertices a $K_{100}$, and the top-down approach to build from a $K_{100}$ a tree.
-Creating a $K_{100}$ from a tree took $0.62$ seconds.
-Creating a tree of $99$ edges from a $K_{100}$ took $0.64$ seconds.
-All in all, the practical efficiency of the top-down algorithm approximated that of the bottom-up.

 Below, I display a $K_{100}$ and the random tree generated from it.